Part One: The Decision

 We want to think that love is enough.
 Love is critical and it’s great, but sometimes, it’s true love that gives us the strength to make the best decision for the ones we love.

 Unfortunately, love isn’t able to put food on the table or provide warm clothing and shoes that fit.
 Love might not be able to provide transportation, make sure they get to school each day, and offer appropriate clinical care and physical activity.
-Love doesn’t necessarily provide a home with heat, electric, and water on at the same time.
+Love doesn’t necessarily provide a home with heat, electricity, and water on at the same time.

 Because of the stressors that many of us experience, our kids are left to face some of the consequences.
 Sometimes, the stress can cause anger, frustration, sadness, and depression which also is shared with the children to face.
 We took the time to think about all of the things in and out of our control and began to understand that MHS could help give us the opportunity to make changes.